 Turning a sari or saree into a full skirt for summer is an easy sewing project even for beginner.
 It’s also a great upcycling of a sari that you wore at the Diwali party.
 Read to learn how.

 Disclosure: This post has affiliate links.

 Some time ago, a girlfriend of mine gave me a sari for my birthday.
 I wore it once at Diwali.
-However, one cannot recycle the outfit a second time.
+However, because the best what to wear at a Diwali Party is something new, I cannot wear the sari a second time.
 I once did and it was a big mistake.
 Everyone commented that they remembered me wearing the same sari last year.

-Thus, I asked my girlfriend whether she would mind if I would up-cycle the sari to a skirt.
-She was okay with it and mentioned that she used to sew dresses from her mom’s old saris when she was in high school.
+I asked my girlfriend whether she would mind if I would up-cycle the sari to a skirt.
+She was okay with it.

 I created this outfit because my husband asked me to wear something that would look great in front of the pink blooming bush in our yard.
 Thus, I rioted my closet for pink items.
 A heather pink bag, blush shoes and a pink suede belt were the first pieces for the outfit.
 A new surprising discovery was that my self-sewn paisley print skirt has many colors that also occur in my oblong swirl scarf.
 I added the blue college tee because I prefer my outfits to have at least an area with high saturation.
 In general, I prefer dark, high saturated colors.

 When you like the blog, you may also want to get my book “How to Dress for Success in Midlife”.
 Buy your copy now.

 © 2013-2022 Nicole Mölders | All rights reserved